hoangduytran/blender-manual/manual/editors/video_sequencer/sequencer/sidebar/cache.rst

 Cache
 *****

-The Cache is used to save frames in memory for preview, so they can be later displayed much faster than rendered from scratch.
+The Cache is used to save preview frames in memory, so they can later be displayed much faster than if they were rendered from scratch.
 Cache capacity can be set in the :doc:`System tab </editors/preferences/system>` of the Preferences.

 In order for this tab to be visible,